Cumbie set to lead football program in next four games after firing Wells

 The Red Raiders first challenge among the ranked opponents will be on the road against No. 4 Oklahoma at 2:30 p.m. on Oct.
 30.

-This will be the 29th meeting between the two teams, with Oklahoma leading their series 22-6, according to Tech Athletics.
+This will be the 29th meeting between the two teams, with Oklahoma leading its series 22-6, according to Tech Athletics.

-The Sooners currently have an undefeated record of 8-0, and lead the Big 12 with a conference record of 5-0, according to Oklahoma Athletics.
+The Sooners currently have an undefeated record of 8-0, and lead the Big 12 with a conference record of five straight wins, according to Oklahoma Athletics.

 Redshirt junior running back Kennedy Brooks leads the team in rushing yards with 767, his most in a game being 217 yards against Texas, according to Oklahoma Athletics.
 Sophomore wide receiver Marvin Mims leads the team in receiving yards with 470.